fastlane/docs/docs/actions/opt_out_usage.md

-> By default, fastlane will track what actions are being used No personal/sensitive information is recorded.
-Learn more at https://docs.fastlane.tools/#metrics Add `opt_out_usage` at the top of your Fastfile to disable metrics collection
+> By default, _fastlane_ will track what actions are being used.
+No personal/sensitive information is recorded.<br>Learn more at [https://docs.fastlane.tools/#metrics](https://docs.fastlane.tools/#metrics).<br>Add `opt_out_usage` at the top of your Fastfile to disable metrics collection.

 opt_out_usage ||